Anand-Raj011/District-wise-climate-data-of-Assam-for-forecasting-model/README.md

 #### •	Data Type: Monthly aggregated climate data

 ## Data Sources
-#### •	The primay sourcee of this dataset is obtained from NASA prediction of WorldWide Energy
+#### •	The primay sourcee of this dataset is obtained from NASA Prediction OF WorldWide Energy Resources (POWER)
-Resources (POWER)